Previous Owners Check

 I can only give my opinion here.
 I tend to walk away from any car that has more than four previous owners from new.
 A five owner car will be tricky to sell in the future and that’s the way you need to look at it too.
 I have sold many six owner cars and it’s taken many months to sell them for any reasonable or profitable price.

 If you are looking for previous owners of a used car that are not held on the V5C logbook I suggest going through all of the service records, looking for invoices with names, addresses and phone numbers.
 This is the quickest way to obtain previous ownership details.
-There are more elaborate ways of obtaining previous owner details but I’m not happy sharing them on the internet.
-If you really need old vehicle ownership check details send me an email and I may help you along.
-But you will need to give me a legitimate reason for doing so.
+Alternatively, complete the DVLA specific vehicle information form V888.
+With legitimate reason the DVLA will provide you with further information about a used car.

 More articles about car background checks: